Why midwifery care?

 I check on you and your baby's wellbeing at every prenatal visit.
-I am trained to recognize signs of complications as they arise.
+Midwives are trained to recognize signs of complications.
 If something comes up that is a cause for concern I recommend testing to rule out issues necessitating medical care.
 If complications develop during your pregnancy that are outside of my scope I refer you to an appropriate medical provider.
-Examples of this include developing pre eclampsia, pre term labor and gestational diabetes that can not be regulated with dietary changes.
+Examples of this include developing pre eclampsia, pre term labor and gestational diabetes that can't be regulated with dietary changes.

 How will I manage the pain?

 Having a birth is an intense and challenging life event.
 While it can definitely be painful, most people’s relationship to pain can be greatly affected by the environment, their relationship with their care provider and by how safe they feel.
 Evidence shows that unnecessary interventions, foreign environments, being surrounded by strangers, restricted in movement and being hungry & thirsty all contribute to increased pain.
 By choosing midwifery care and homebirth you are avoiding many of the situations that cause the intensity of childbirth to be overwhelming & unmanageable.
 I encourage the use of non-pharmaceutical methods to support labor:

 - Birthing stool, yoga ball and other tools/props

 - Herbs and homeopathic remedies

 - Acupressure & acupuncture